Fixed outcome

 Minimum deposit requirements

 Many binary options brokers popular with UAE traders advertise minimum deposits around $10, $50, or similar low entry amounts.
-A low minimum deposit can be useful for testing, but it should not be treated as a reason to trade live immediately.
+That can be useful for testing, but it is not a reason to rush into live trading.
 The real starting point is not the broker's minimum.
-It is the amount you can test with calmly while accepting that it may be lost.
+It is the amount you can test calmly while accepting it may be lost.

 Before depositing, check whether the broker requires identity verification before withdrawals, whether the same payment method must be used for deposits and withdrawals, whether crypto or card payments add extra friction, and whether any bonus locks your balance.
 A $10 minimum deposit is not useful if the withdrawal rules are unclear.
 The first live deposit should be a test of the whole account process, not a commitment to serious trading.